GaloisInc/ivorylang-org/pages/software/build.md

 cp Keys.mk.example Keys.mk
 ```

-`Keys.mk` contains the AES symmetric keys and salts that will be used to
+`Keys.mk` contains the AES symmetric keys, salts, and identifiers that will be
-communicate between SMACCMPilot and a ground control station (GCS).
-The keys
+used to communicate between SMACCMPilot and a ground control station (GCS).
+The
-and salts will be compiled into the SMACCMPilot and GCS binaries.
+keys and salts will be compiled into the SMACCMPilot and GCS binaries.
 See the
 [GCS][gcs] page for more information.

 Build artifacts in the `img` subdirectory will include complete executables (elf